 When deciding which junk removal company to book a pickup with, it would be very hard to find one you would be more satisfied with than LoadUp.
-Loaders are motivated to recycle and donate as many items as possible to avoid the fees that come along with dumping loads at a local landfill.
-With LoadUp, there’s a much better chance that your potentially hazardous mattress topper will be disposed of in an eco-friendly way than with those other guys.
+Loaders are motivated to recycle a foam mattress and donate as many items as possible to avoid the fees that come along with dumping loads at a local landfill.
+With LoadUp, there’s a much better chance that your mattress topper will be disposed of in an eco-friendly way than with those other guys.

 LoadUp is a nationwide, professional junk removal company that offers fast, easy, and affordable junk removal at a price that’s usually 20-30% lower than what most other junk removal companies charge.
 When Loaders recycle or donate your unwanted junk, they save on dumping fees, passing the savings onto you!

 LoadUp is proud to be the cutting edge of the junk removal industry with our own technology platform, which helps us provide our customers with amazing features, including real-time updates and live GPS tracking.

-LoadUp provides customers with an honest and upfront price even before they book, green disposal methods such as donation and recycling, and lightning-speed removal service as soon as next-day.
+LoadUp provides customers with an honest and upfront price even before they book, green disposal methods such as donation and recycling, and removal service as soon as next-day.

 All of the independently contracted Loaders carry a $1M minimum insurance policy and are thoroughly screened with multiple background checks before they complete any pickups on the LoadUp platform, so you know you’re safe with them in your home.